Enzymes Definition and Activation Energy

 Mechanism of enzyme action lock and key model:

-There is a small protein in enzyme that is involved in catalysis.
-It is in the form of a depression or pocket on the surface of enzyme molecule.
-When an enzyme attached with the substrate it from enzyme substrate complex the active site of enzyme catalyzes the reactions and into product, the enzymes substrate complex breaks and the enzyme and the product are released.
+There is a small protein in an enzyme that is involved in catalysis.
+It is in the form of a depression or pocket on the surface of an enzyme molecule.
+When an enzyme is attached to the substrate it is from the enzyme substrate complex the active site of the enzyme catalyzes the reactions and into the product, the enzyme substrate complex breaks, and the enzyme and the product are released.

 Enzyme + Substrate ⟶ enzyme - Substrate ⟶ Enzyme + Product

-There are two models which explain mechanism of enzyme action.
+There are two models which explain the mechanism of enzyme action.

-Lock and Key model: - This model was presented by a German scientist Emil Fisher in 1894 according to this model enzyme act as a lock and substrate act as key.
+Lock and Key model: - This model was presented by German scientist Emil Fisher in 1894 according to this model enzymes act as a lock and substrate acts as a key.

-Main Point: - As one specific key can open only a specific lock.
-It the same manner the specific enzyme can transfer only specific substrate into products.
+Main Point: - One specific key can open only a specific lock.
+In the same manner, the specific enzyme can transfer only specific substrates into products.
 The enzyme must have the correct geometric shape to fit the substrate.
-According to this model the active site has rigid structure.
+According to this model, the active site has a rigid structure.

 Mechanism of Enzyme Action